Rule Change: Open

 We included comprehensive information on stage 1 RSA reforms and an overview of the stage 2 rule change requests in our background paper, published alongside our consultation paper in March 2025.
 The background paper also includes information on relevant features of the ECGS and the gas markets, as well as a description of the key components of the existing NEM reliability standard.

-Next steps
+Next steps and extension

-The feedback from stakeholders will help the Commission refine and validate the proposed options.
-It will also inform an assessment of implementation costs and risks, and shape considerations for potential transitional arrangements.
-Together, these insights will inform the draft rule determination, expected in early 2026.
+The feedback from stakeholders is helping the Commission refine and validate the proposed options, including informing an assessment of implementation costs and risks, and shape considerations for potential transitional arrangements.